TheRoccoB/serve-unity/README.md

 serve-unity <port>
 ```

-Open your browser and go to: http://localhost:9000
+Open your browser and go to: http://localhost:9000 (if you set the port to 9000)

 ### Default Behavior

-If you don’t specify a port, the server defaults to 9000:
+If you don’t specify a port, the server defaults to 9000

 ## License